markuman/markuman.nextcloud/README.md

 ## Auth

-You must authenticate with an app token.
-(Settings -> Security -> "Create new app password")
+You can authenticate either with your user password or with an App-Token (_Settings -> Security -> "Create new app password_).
+When you've setup MFA/2FA/TOTP, you must authenticate with an App-Token.

 The collection modules and plugins require the following parameter.
 Alternatively the parameter can also be set as an ENV variable.